William Russell, Lord Russell: Rye House Plot

-He had no share in the schemes of Whig Lord Shaftesbury after the election of Tory sheriffs for London in 1682; upon the 1683 violation of the charters, however, he began seriously to consider the best means of resisting the King's government.
-In October 1682, he attended a meeting at which what might be construed as treason was talked: Monmouth, Essex, Hampden, Algernon Sidney, Lord Howard of Escrick and Sir Thomas Armstrong met at the house of one Mr Sheppard, a wine merchant.
+Russell had no share in the schemes of Whig Lord Shaftesbury after the election of Tory sheriffs for London in 1682; upon the 1683 violation of the charters, however, he began seriously to consider the best means of resisting the King's government.
+In October 1682, he attended a meeting at which what might be construed as treason was talked: Monmouth, Essex, Hampden, Algernon Sidney, Lord Howard of Escrick (a cousin of Russell's mother) and Sir Thomas Armstrong met at the house of one Mr Sheppard, a wine merchant.
 There they met Richard Rumbold, the owner of Rye House, a fortified mansion in Hertfordshire.
+It was thought that Russell's participation in particular was motivated by fears that with a Catholic king his family could lose land that they had gained in the Dissolution of the Monasteries.

 This was followed by the unsuccessful Rye House Plot, a plan to ambush Charles II and his brother James near Rye House, Hoddesdon, on their way back to London from the Newmarket races.
 However, the plot was disclosed to the government.
 Unlike several co-conspirators, Russell refused to escape to Holland.
 He was accused of promising his assistance to raise an insurrection and bring about the death of the king.
 He was sent on 26 June 1683 to the Tower of London where he prepared himself for his death.
 Monmouth offered to return to England and be tried if doing so would help Russell, and Essex refused to abscond for fear of injuring his friend's chance of escape.
 However, he was tried and convicted of treason and sentenced to be hanged, drawn and quartered, afterwards commuted by Charles II to death by beheading.